lhmet/inmetr/README.md

     ALTO PARNAIBA   MA    82970
     ---------------------------

-This function will return a data frame with station names, the brazilian state and OMM code.
-OMM code is necessary to download data from a meteorological station with `import_data()`.
+This function return a data frame with station names, the brazilian state and OMM code.
+OMM code is a necessary argument to `import_data()` function.
+This function download and tidy data from a meteorological station.

-Here we want to know the [OMM
-code](http://www.wmo.int/pages/prog/www/ois/volume-a/StationIDs_Global_1509.pdf)
-for the meterological station at Santa Maria in Rio Grande do Sul state.
+Here, we show how to find the [OMM code](http://www.wmo.int/pages/prog/www/ois/volume-a/StationIDs_Global_1509.pdf) for the meterological station at Santa Maria in Rio Grande do Sul state.